 Alright, now onto the actual interaction.
 If you add someone out of the blue, I would guess that, usually, they would accept.
 Generally, it helps if your profile isn’t locked up like “Fort Knox,” as we want to see some pictures.
 This helps people feel relieved that they aren’t being “cat fished.”
 But if you already know the person, then, great, add them.
 Or if you have just briefly met, adding people on Facebook is a good first step as opposed to getting her phone number right off the bat.
 That can come later on.

 Once you have been added back, it is time to make the first move or send the first message.
-I caution you against using the, “You are so beautiful,” or the messages that come across as you worshipping her before you even really know her.
+I caution you against using the, “You are so beautiful,” or typical pick up lines that come across as you worshipping her before you even really know her.

 As much as we want to hear that we are beautiful, we also want to work for it.
 By work for it, I mean we want to hear we are beautiful once you know us more than skin deep.
 We want you to understand our personality and find that attractive too.

 So a good first message would require you to have looked at her profile and find something that she seems interested in, and then introduce yourself.
+Try to make her feel special.
 Try to avoid the mundane questions about how her day is.
 Or the broad questions like, “What are your hobbies and interests?”
 Questions like that are so open-ended that it can kind of be a conversation deterrent.
 It’s not an interesting question, so you can’t expect an interesting response.

 An example of a good opener would be acknowledging something that she is interested in.
 “I see you’re into _______,” and then insert something that you can decipher from her profile.
 Does she ski, horseback ride, read Daniel Steele novels religiously, drink Prosecco like it’s her day job?
 Either way, you can find something that she does, and start a dialogue with that.
 To follow, say something kind of cheeky.